simp/simp-doc/docs/installation_guide/Hiera_Overview.rst

 default should be included. ``$myvar = hiera('parameter_bar', 'Woo')``

 The second is ``hiera_array``.
 This uses an array merge lookup.
-It retrieves all array values for a given key througout the entire hierarchy and flattens them into a single array.
+It retrieves all array values for a given key throughout the entire hierarchy and flattens them into a single array.

 The third is ``hiera_hash``.
 This uses a hash merge lookup.
 It retrieves